Frequently Asked Questions

 The State Water Board has assisted the courts in investigating and resolving some water right claims.
 We have copies of the decrees issued in these cases.
 We have copies of some other decrees, but most often we do not.
 We have posted the decrees that we have on our Website.
 The Superior Court of each county has copies of decrees that it has issued, but you will have a difficult time finding a decree unless you know the case number assigned by the court.

 What should I do if I think I have a riparian or pre-1914 appropriative water right but the courts have not decided my right?

 You must file a document called a “Statement of Water Diversion and Use” with the State Water Board's Division of Water Rights if you divert surface water or water from a subterranean stream unless your diversion meets the requirements for one of the exemptions.
 The exemptions are detailed on our Statement of Diversion and Use program web page.
 We will record your claim without verifying that you have a right.
-Every three years after you file, we will ask you to file a supplemental statement that describes your diversion and use of water.
+Every year after you file, we will ask you to file a supplemental statement that describes your diversion and use of water.

 Please visit the page for the Statement of Water Diversion and Use program, available here.

 The Division of Water Rights issues water right permits and licenses.
 You can check to see if you have a water right permit by using the eWRIMS database System.
 See our eWRIMS introductory web page.
 Other entities issue permits or other types of approvals that may allow you to build a dam, or engage in another kind of construction activity.
 These permits are not water rights and do not allow you to use water.

 We index our water rights by the name of the last known owner.
 However, we are not informed by the county recorder, county tax assessor, or title company when property is transferred.
 Instead, water right owners are required to notify the Division of Water Rights when they transfer their rights.
 This frequently does not occur.
 If a previous owner has not notified us that he or she sold the property, there is a chance that the water right will still be shown under the name of the old owner.